sgoel09/MeetPlan/README.md

 - User profile
   - [x] Users can edit account information
   - [X] Users can upload a profile picture from gallery
-- [x] View meetups that have completed
+- [x] View meetings that have completed
 - [x] Include a details page for each activity to see more information (such as address, rating, phone etc.)
 - [x] Use Google Maps to see location of activity on map
 - [x] Photo gallery where members can upload photos shared with the rest of the group